Help students manage their emotions, set goals, build relationships, make good choices, and effectively communicate with others.

 Create an environment of student-led learning where teachers share classroom control and empower student collaboration.

 Establish a violence-free environment through unity, purpose, and positive influence among staff and students.

-Strengthening relationships between individuals and social connections within communities.
+Strengthen relationships between individuals and social connections within communities.

-Encouraging good behavior with Positive Behavioral Interventions and Supports (PBIS).
+Encourage good behavior with Positive Behavioral Interventions and Supports (PBIS).

-Engaging parents with shared goals between home and school to develop life-ready leaders.
+Engage parents with shared goals between home and school to develop life-ready leaders.

-Establishing data processes that track schoolwide performance gaps.
+Establish data processes that track schoolwide performance gaps.

-Responding to state-level guidelines established by the federal government to improve education.
+Respond to state-level guidelines established by the federal government to improve education.

 One of the major differences between Leader in Me and other schoolwide positive behavioral interventions and support programs is that students are not given tangible tokens or rewards for the expected behavior. …Schools that utilize Leader in Me teach expectations and then aim to have students display the behavior not for rewards, but because it is expected.